Get

 3. Put Up a Fence

-Fencing off a portion of your yard may be necessary for a dog dead set on peeing on your plants.
-If you’re training a puppy, you can also use a modular pet pen to temporarily block off your vulnerable plants until you can trust your dog.
+Fencing off a portion of your yard may be necessary for a dog dead-set on peeing on your plants.
+If you’re training a puppy, you can also use a modular pet pen to temporarily block off your vulnerable plants until your dog is trained.

 4. Use Dog-Deterring Substrates